eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Linked List.md

 ###### Empty linked list elements

 - heapPointer points to the index 1 (heapPointer = 1) of the empty data linked list
 	- this is because free space is taken from the front of the list - **node 0 is sacrificed first**
+	- heapPointer then **points to node 1** as node 0 has been removed.
 - startPointer set to heapPointer value
 	- heapPointer takes the **linked pointer list** value of whatever was stored in the **same index** as the previous element it pointed to.
 	- Previous element it pointed to was where value 37 is now with **index 0**.
 Hence heapPointer takes value stored in **index - of the linked list pointer** which was 1